OpenEvalProject/evals/manuscripts/elife-93242/v1/manuscript.md

 Lowering the amount of data required is paramount to expedite the uptake of AMR models in clinical diagnostics.
 The transfer learning qualities of dual-branch models may be ascribed to multiple properties.
 First of all, since different hospitals use much of the same drugs, transferred drug embedders allow for expressively representing drugs out of the box.
 Secondly, owing to multitask learning, even with a limited number of spectra, a considerable fine-tuning dataset may be obtained, as all available data is ‘thrown on one pile’.

-## MALDI-TOF spectra embeddings
+### MALDI-TOF spectra embeddings

 To investigate what the dual-branch models have learned to represent, MALDI-TOF spectra embeddings are examined.
 For this purpose, both the best-performing ‘general’ recommender and ‘species-specific’ recommender are used.
-Here, we visualize the embeddings 𝒙i∈ℝ64 of all test set spectra from the 25 most occurring pathogens.
+Here, we visualize the embeddings $𝒙_{i}\inℝ^{64}$ of all test set spectra from the 25 most occurring pathogens.
 To visualize in a two-dimensional space, UMAP is applied (using default parameters apart from min_dist = 0.5) (Increasing this parameter helps reduce UMAP packing points too tightly together, hence, making for a more-legible plot.).
 Figure 4 shows the resulting embeddings, colored by species identity, as well as by their AMR status to a selection of drugs.

 ![Figure 4.](https://cdn.elifesciences.org/articles/93242/elife-93242-fig4-v1.jpg)

-**Figure 4.:** .𝒙iTop: embeddings from a ‘general’ (trained on all species) recommender.
+**Figure 4.:** UMAP scatterplots of test set matrix-assisted laser desorption/ionization time-of-flight (MALDI-TOF) spectra embeddings $𝒙_{i}$.Top: embeddings from a ‘general’ (trained on all species) recommender.
 Only embeddings belonging to the 25 most occurring species in the test set are shown.
 The panels on the right show the same embeddings as on the left, but colored according to its antimicrobial resistance (AMR) status to a certain drug.
-The four displayed drugs are selected based on a ranking of the product of the number of positive and negative labels .
+The four displayed drugs are selected based on a ranking of the product of the number of positive and negative labels $\sumi=1n[y_{ij}=0]⋅\sumi=1n[y_{ij}=1]$.
 In this way, the drugs that have a lot of observed labels, both positives and negatives, are displayed.
-Bottom: highlighted embeddings from a ∑i=1n[yij=0]⋅∑i=1n[yij=1]S. epidermidis-specific recommender model.
+Bottom: highlighted embeddings from a S. epidermidis-specific recommender model.

 The MALDI-TOF embeddings from the ‘general’ recommender model are grouped primarily per species.
 This shows that, without being instructed to discriminate between species, the model has learned to group spectra of the same species together.
 Furthermore, species under the same genus are typically grouped close together, illustrating that the model can pick up hierarchical relations in the tree of life from the data.
 Within species clusters, the AMR status subplots show that samples are often grouped according to their resistance.
 For example, for Staphylococcus epidermidis and S. aureus, multidrug-resistant variants clearly form subclusters.
 In addition, the cluster of E. coli spectra shows a clear tail with samples resistant to ciprofloxacin.
 Embeddings from the species-specific recommender models show this phenomenon more clearly.
 UMAP embedding plots from the ‘general recommender’ colored by other drugs are shown in Appendix 3—figure 5.
 In addition, species-specific recommender system embeddings for some prominent species are shown in Appendix 3—figure 6.